 Did you realize your wedding reception is the first official party you’ll host as a married couple?
 If you haven’t had the occasion to plan an event beyond perhaps a shower or dinner party, you’ll soon learn there are many moving parts; particularly if you host it at a private location.
 Most couples don’t have the experience in planning events to know where to start so utilizing the expertise of the team at A Classic Party Rental is a great first step!

 The pandemic has required us to create many different ways to host wedding celebrations.
-Elopements and micro-weddings have grown in popularity and we see this trend continuing over the next several years.
-As we slowly turn the corner to expanding the guest count at weddings, many families continue to plan more intimate weddings at varied locations.
+Elopements and micro-weddings grew in popularity and we see this trend continuing over the next several years.
+As we turned the corner to expanding the guest count at weddings, many families continue to plan more intimate weddings at varied locations.
 Tents, gardens, historic homes are all popular; and they all require rental equipment.

 We’re here to help!
 At A Classic Party Rental, we provide over thirty years of event experience, and our seasoned staff of Event Specialists is here for you!
 With some thought and planning, we can work together to determine your rental needs.